 As one of the six Cleveland-based artists selected to participate, along with six international and six national artists, Coleman will have the opportunity to live and work in The Madison, a building inside the new PNC Glenville Arts Campus in Cleveland’s Glenville neighborhood.

 The Madison, named in honor of the building’s designer and Ohio’s first licensed African American architect Robert P. Madison, once housed black doctors and dentists who could not rent space to practice elsewhere.
-The building, along with museums, civic institutions, and other alternative spaces across Cleveland, Akron, and Oberlin, will display a diverse range of projects, from artist commissions and performances to films and public programs.
+The building, along with museums including Oberlin's Allen Memorial Art Museum, civic institutions, and other alternative spaces across Northeast Ohio, will display a diverse range of projects, from artist commissions and performances to films and public programs.

 The Madison is located virtually around the corner from University Hospitals and the museums and businesses in University Circle.
 Coleman notes that the Glenville neighborhood is not bustling despite its proximity to populated areas.
 “Those resources and those investments have not yet trickled down,” says Coleman.